nithinreddy9150/FILEHANDLINGUTILITY/README.md

     }
 }
 5. How to Run the Program
+Save the file as filehandlingutility.java.
 Open a terminal or command prompt.
 Navigate to the directory where the Java file is saved.
 Compile the program using:
-nginx

-javac FileHandling.java
+javac filehandlingutility.java
 Run the program using:
-nginx

-java FileHandling
+java filehandlingutility
 6. Sample Output
-arduino

 File written successfully.

 Reading from file: